 Drigg Road area has created its built form naturally with growth varying from modern new builds to traditional 1940's and everything in between. to suit the areas domestic or commercial needs, there are several different styles in the vicinity from detached, semi-detached, terraced, single & two storey properties.

-There is no traditional set architectural style of Drigg Road or the immediate area, however the design, scale and massing of the property has be been carefully considered to be syphathetic with the adjacent properties.
+There is no traditional set architectural style of Drigg Road or the immediate area, however the design, scale and massing of the property will be been carefully considered at the next planning stage.